 As time went on, there was interest in expanding services.
 Upon finding out about an abandoned parcel of land, formally an experimental farm station, eight acres along Jackson Street was purchased.
 Initially hands-on, The Maplewood House Society Board took responsibility for the Maplewood House grounds, building, care, supervision and finance.
 A large vegetable garden banked the street.
 Art for the walls was loaned by Mrs. Trethewey, and remains to this day.

-Today, funded mostly by Fraser Health, MSA Manor and Maplewood House operate under the auspices of Maplewood Seniors Care Society.
+Today, funded mostly by Fraser Health, MSA Manor and Maplewood House operate under the auspices of Maplewood Care Society.